 When it was built in 1951, a turn-of-the-century modern home on Ridge Drive in Jackson was a curiosity.
 Most folks had never seen anything like it.
 The home is still a bit of a curiosity today as neighbors walk by, admiring it and wishing they could see what’s inside.

 Members of the Mississippi Heritage Trust had that very opportunity recently when they held “A Mad Mod Affair,” offering tours of the home that now belongs to Craig and Stephanie Busbea.
-It’s a home that the couple has lovingly restored to be a perfect example of a mid-century modern home.
+It’s a home that the couple has lovingly restored with the helo of a Commercial roof repair St. Louis and few others to be a perfect example of a mid-century modern home.
 It was exciting for the Busbeas to share their home and tell about the restoration work.
 The tour generated great excitement from neighbors, who had never before seen the interior of the unique home.

 “We purchased the home in 2002,” said Stephanie Busbea.
 “Although we said we’d never live in another home that needed to be remodeled, we spent seven years doing just that with this home.
 There were several issues we needed to attend to, including mildew, plumbing issues and flooring in the 1957 addition.
 We just did it one room at a time and now we have this.”